Andynator17/ChatFai-SampleAPI-Javascript/README.md

 => You need an Webspace oder Webserver where you can host the script.

 => You need to add/change your API Token, Name, Character Name and Character Biography in the javascript.
+!!!
+WARNING !!! - This script is not secure and is only to use for development and testing.